 This subject hits home for me as i have come to realize i have suffered from endometriosis since i was a teenager, however it took til 32 to properly be diagnosed with endo, most doctors i had talked to about the matter with just flogged it off, however i hit a point in my life it had become so excruciating i was bed ridden for 3 days feeling like i should be in hospital and from my understanding from doing a lot of my own research 32 is the average age woman are likely to be diagnosed with this inflammatory disease because doctors do not take this matter seriously many woman suffer for years before they get a diagnoses.

-As a teenager i remember some of my first periods being very hormonal and painful (this is not normal) i would have to skip school because of the pain and symptoms thus affected my grades.
+As a teenager i remember some of my first periods being very hormonal and painful (this is not normal) i would have to skip school, I was depressed and lethargic because of the pain and symptoms thus effected my grades.

 And on that note lets teach our sons how to be mindful and gentle of a woman and her moon cycle because lets face it this effects them too, imagine a world of husbands that were mindful of there wives and her moon cycle.

 lets talk modern day toxic overload the psychological kind and the physical kind.

 Endometriosis is an inflammatory/auto immune disease, stress causes strain on the nervous system negatively affecting reducing the immune systems response causing inflammation, pain, anxiety, fatigue and depression making it easier for us to catch any sniffle going around......what can we do to reduce stress.